 Ten orcas and 87 belugas had been housed in overcrowded enclosures at a holding facility in Srednyaya Bay in the town of Nakhodka, on Russia's Far East coast.
 They have since been released in batches, back into the wild.

 "During transportation, the animals behaved calmly, their behavior was monitored by scientists, veterinarians and experienced trainers," says a news release from the Russian Federal Research Institute of Fisheries and Oceanography on the last day of the whales' release.
 "From 9 o'clock in the morning, work began on the release of 19 Beluga whales, which were successfully completed.
 3 large individuals have satellite tags that will allow scientists to monitor the movement of animals in the wild."

 While the initial news was met with celebration, conservation groups are concerned that Uspeniya Bay, where the whales were released, is not the best choice as the belugas are not native to that area and may be at risk of being recaptured.

-The whales were illegally captured last summer and fall by four Russian companies that reportedly planned to sell them to marine parks in China, reports The Whale Sanctuary Project.
+The whales were illegally captured in the summer and fall of 2018 by four Russian companies that reportedly planned to sell them to marine parks in China, reported The Whale Sanctuary Project.
 Whales can sell for millions of dollars each, depending on the species, according to The New York Times.